chrysts/generative_preconditioner/README.md

-# Gradient Modulation for Fast Adaptation of Neural Networks (Meta-Learning)
+# On Modulating the Gradient for Meta-Learning

 The repository contains the code for:
 <br/>